chadrem/workers/README.md

 ## Parallel Map

 Parallel map is the simplest way to get started with the Workers gem.
-It is similar to Ruby's built in Array#map method except each element is mapped in parallel.
+It is similar to Ruby's built-in Array#map method except each element is mapped in parallel.

     Workers.map([1, 2, 3, 4, 5]) { |i| i * i }